-The two-pot retirement reforms are to be implemented on 1 September 2024.
-Contributions will be split with one third to a savings component and two thirds to a retirement component.
+The two-pot retirement reforms were implemented on 1 September 2024.
+Contributions are split with one third to a savings component and two thirds to a retirement component.

 Pre-retirement withdrawals from the savings component will be allowed subject to specific rules and will be taxed at marginal tax rates.